Itchy Gums: Main Causes and How to Prevent It

 Allergy

-If your dentist recommends an oral care product that irritates your mouth and gums, it is best to visit a medical doctor so he can diagnose what you’re allergic to so you know what to avoid in the future.
+If an oral care product recommended by your dentist causes irritation in your mouth or gums, it’s best to consult a medical doctor.
+They can help determine what you’re allergic to, allowing you to identify and avoid the specific ingredient or product in the future.

 Hormonal Changes